 EARLY 18th Century French portrait of General "Henri de Suarez d'Aulon" shown in his younger years, born 1704 in Avignon, France died 1775.
 21" x 25 1/4" canvas size/view.
 Is in the original frame on the unlined unrestored canvas-would be spectacular if cleaned professionally.
 A historically important survivor in the marketplace.
 Henri de Suarez - Wikipedia, the free encyclopedia

-Circa 1780s Georgian Mahogany child's armchair.
+Circa 1790s Federal period Mahogany child's armchair.

 CONSTANTIN GUYS b1802-d 1892, Early 19th Century work on paper.
 Professionally re-framed.
 View size 10 1/2" x 7 1/2".
 Signed on the lower right corner.